kmmkhalid/ProgrammingAssignment4/README.md

 (4) Appropriately label the data set with descriptive variable names.
 (5) From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

-The run_analysis.R also provides the code to download the raw data set prior to analysis and processing.
+The script also provides the code to download the raw data set prior to analysis and processing.

 **codebook.md** describes the data sets, variables, and processes done on the raw data.